Neural numerical homogenization based on Deep Ritz corrections: Numerical Examples

 The set of coefficients used for training consists of $40$ piece-wise constant functions on a scale $\varepsilon=\frac{1}{36}$ with oscillations between $\alpha=0.1$ and $\beta =1$.
 We learn the corrections according to Problem~\ref{eq:optimizationProblem} with~$\ell=1$, $H=\frac{1}{6}$, and $h = \frac{1}{36}$.
 The model is set up as a fully connected ANN with width~$128$, and depth $8$.
 We trained over $30.000$ epochs using the Adam optimizer with an exponential decay as learning rate schedule (initial learning rate $10^{-3}$ with decay rate of $0.9$ and $1000$ decay steps).
 The respective values of the loss function are depicted in Figure~\ref{fig:loss}.
 We observe that the energy loss function is being minimized early on and once the adaptive weights $\bmu$ are large enough, the corrections are adapted to fulfill the interpolation condition.

-Further, in Figure~\ref{fig:example1}~(left) we depict a coefficient of the test set, the corresponding LOD solution~(middle), and the LOD-ANN solution (right) at the final time $T=1$, using a time step size~$\tau=1/25$.
-The relative error between the solutions is~$0.0495$.
+{Further, in Figure~\ref{fig:example1}~(top) we depict three coefficients at different times of the test set, the corresponding LOD solution~(middle), and the LOD-ANN solution (bottom) at the times $t=1/24$, $t=1/2$, and $t=1$, using a time step size~$\tau=1/24$.
+Here, we get an idea how the coefficient changes over time.
+The initial coefficient is given by the one in the first column, and then at every time step we consider a different coefficient that is slightly changed.
+The second and third column then portray the coefficient at the half and final times.
+The relative error between the solutions at the final time is~$0.0495$. }